So you’ve gotten this far on the essentials checklist. Let’s make sure that you can answer all of the below before we help you choose an MBA;

 Think back to what your reasons were to start an MBA and what it is that motivates you to actually achieve it.
 Make sure that it aligns with your own career goals.
 Find a course that allows you to either specialise in or focus on a specific aspect, such as marketing if you want to be a director of marketing one day or finance if you feel you need to really give yourself that jump start.
 Each of the general subjects will still get you ahead of the game but what you’re really after is the edge in a given field of choice.
 See if the provider offers a specific focus stream that aligns to you.

-The point of MBA Reviews is to help you find the right MBA, head over to our forums and ask the community for some help or when comparing MBAs, read some reviews that have been left by graduates on how they feel about a specific course from a provider.
+The point of MBA Reviews is to help you find the right MBA, head over to our comprehensive MBA Guide, read reviews that have been left by graduates on how they feel about a specific course from a provider.